Who I Help

 Sleep is also a big indicator that stress might be taking its toll on you.
 Struggling to fall asleep and stay asleep long enough to get rest can be a symptom of stress.
 Many who suffer from stress-related sleep issues wake up, their brain automatically turns on, and they can’t seem to get back to that restful sleep they used to have.

 There can be a lot that contributes to the development of stress.
 I attack your stress from two angles.
 We can work on a few skills to makes your symptoms a little more manageable.
 Then, we work on understanding why the anxiety[GB2] is there for you.

 Post-Graduate Clinical Supervision and Private Practice Coaching

 Finishing a graduate degree and working towards licensure is like climbing Mt Everest and then learning that you’ve only made it to base camp!

 Most counselors are forced to go into agency work with unrealistically high caseloads with the expectation to produce results at breakneck speed.
-Agency supervision tends to be more administrative than focused on developing your skills.
+Agency supervision tends to be more focused on administrative tasks and neglects to developing your skills.
 I don’t call that supervision!

 I’m able to supervise interns for LPC and LMFT licensure.
 Much like my clinical approach, I’m also proactive in my supervision approach.
-We will integrate theoretical components to help you conceptualize what is going on for you clients, and we will also have experiential practice where you can see me model various approaches.
-This often helps supervisees connect more quickly with their clients and have clients see quicker results!
+We will integrate theoretical components to help you conceptualize what is going on for your clients, and we will also have experiential practice where you can see me model various approaches.
+This often helps supervisees connect more quickly with their clients and also help clients see quicker results!

 Also, I offer coaching for private practice development.
 I’ve been there!
 It’s hard and there can be a lot of questions.
-Professional counselors are often coached on fees, insurance, billing, budgeting, growth expectations, electronic health records, and more.
-Give me a call if you’re curious to hear about how I can help you.
+If you wanting to learn about fee setting, insurance, billing, budgeting, growth expectations, electronic health records, just give me a call.